 Cats have better night vision.
 They’re more active at dusk and dawn, so they need to see in the dark effectively.
 For this to happen, cats have 6 to 8 more rods in their eyes than we do.
 These are sensitive to low light.

-In comparison, the human retina has ten times more light receptions than cats do.
+In comparison, the human retina has 10 times more light receptions than cats do.
 These are better in situations with higher light levels and provide 12 times better motion detection in bright lights.

 Cones are responsible for the perception of color.
-Humans have three different types, which allow us to see red, green, and blue and the relating combinations.
-However, because a human retina features ten times more cone cells than a cat’s, we can perceive a broader spectrum of colors.
+Humans have 3 different types, which allow us to see red, green, and blue and the related combinations.
+However, because a human retina features 10 times more cone cells than a cat’s, we can perceive a broader spectrum of colors.